davide-casiraghi/php-responsive-random-quote/README.md

 # Reponsive Random Quotes

 Show a random quote or the quote of the day in your PHP Laravel project.
-The quote support multi language trough laravel-translatable package.
+The package support multi language trough laravel-translatable package.

 ## Installation